Lizards/arch-installer/README.md

 ## Wait, not done yet

-- __Networking requires setup__: `wicd` service should be running, but network connectivity will not work without first running `wicd-client` to configure the interface(s).
-Use `ip link` to list them.
+- __Networking requires setup__: `NetworkManager` service should be running, but network connectivity will not work without configuration.
+Use `ip link` to list interfaces.

 - __If screen resolution is wrong__, use `arandr` to change it.
 Export an `xrandr` command from `arandr`.
 If dotfiles were installed, update `$HOME/dotfiles/bin/xrandr.local` with it, then run `make` in `$HOME/dotfiles` to fix permanently.
 If not, put it in the i3 config as an `exec_always` command.